sudoxx2/proxy-scrape/README.md

 # proxy-scrape

-Scrape Amazon Android app websites using rotating proxies.
+Scrape Amazon Android app websites using random user agents.
 A user would input a Amazon Android app url link and a page will be rendered with app title, version, change logs, and original release date.

 ## Getting Started